A Brief History

 Of course, camouflage is a form of trickery, and can be quite effective at hiding people and equipment.
 Modern clothes printing techniques make convincing camo available to hunters, and the military now uses a computer generated digital pattern to help hide their soldiers and Marines.
 Although not “realistic” looking, the digital camo is actually more effective than leafy prints.
 Modern camouflage nets are not your father’s burlap strips on a net.
 They consist of special materials that dissipate radar waves and foil infrared detection.
 Stealth aircraft are an extreme (as in extremely expensive) method of camouflage.

 During World War II, numerous massive efforts at trickery were employed, including the painting of bomb craters on runways to fool enemy reconnaissance planes into thinking bombed airfields were not repaired and in use.
-In North Africa trucks and jeeps pulled brushy bushes and the like to create large dust trails mistaken by the enemy to represent large troop movements.
+In North Africa trucks and jeeps pulled brushy bushes and the like to create large dust trails mistaken by the enemy as large troop movements.
 In Southern England the Allies used false radio traffic and inflatable tanks and trucks to fool the Germans into believing the coming Allied invasion of France would take place at Calais instead of Normandy.
 General George Patton was used as a centerpiece of this deception.
 The Germans fell for this deception hook, line and sinker.

-A feint, or pretending to attack in one place when actually attacking in another is a common military technique, and was amply demonstrated in the Gulf War of liberation of Kuwait from Iraq in 1991.
+A feint, or pretending to attack in one place when actually attacking in another is a common military technique, and was amply demonstrated in the Gulf War of the liberation of Kuwait from Iraq in 1991.
 US Marines and Navy units demonstrated off the coast of Kuwait causing the Iraqis to believe an amphibious assault would take place, but the threatened landings were a ruse to distract from the Army’s “left hook” or “Hail Mary” attack that came around from the opposite side.

 Fiendish ways of tricking the enemy also include pretending to be friendly units on the radio and getting one side to bomb or shell their own people.
-This was done with great success against US forces in Viet Nam.
+This was done with great success against US forces in Vietnam.
 Using electronic signals to lure ships and planes off course is also employed.
 Codes and cryptography can also be considered part of tricking the enemy.

 Your readership is much appreciated!